-If you enter an insurance policy, it’s important to disclose your full medical history including anything mental health related.
+If you enter a life insurance policy, it’s important to disclose your full medical history including anything mental health related.
 Otherwise you may find the insurer won’t pay your benefits under your policy, even for non-mental health related conditions.

 When you’re filling out a life insurance, income protection or total and permanent disability (TPD) insurance application, insurers generally require that you disclose your medical history.
-This includes any episodes of anxiety, depression, stress, or other mental health related conditions.
+This includes mental health issues such as any episodes of anxiety, depression, stress, or other psychological conditions.

-If you disclose that you have received treatment for a mental health related condition then an insurer may impose a broad exclusion on your policy for any mental health related condition.
+If you disclose that you have received treatment for mental health issues then an insurer may impose a broad exclusion on your insurance policy for any mental health related condition.
 For example, if you’ve seen a GP or psychologist because you’re feeling stressed or anxious, your insurer might apply this exclusion to your policy.

-It’s important you accurately disclose your medical history when applying for insurance, even if you think it was something minor that occurred a long time ago and has resolved.
+It’s important you accurately disclose your entire medical history when applying for life insurance, including even minor issues or treatment that occurred a long time ago or has since resolved.

-Failure to fully disclosure can allow insurers to not only deny a claim but also to “avoid” the insurance cover, as if it never existed.
+Failure to fully disclosure any mental health issues or treatment can allow insurers to not only deny a claim but also to “avoid” the insurance cover, as if it never existed.

-This means an insurer could refuse to cover any claim under the insurance policy, even if it’s completely unrelated to the matter that was not disclosed.
+This means an insurer could refuse to cover any claim under the mental health exclusions in the insurance policy, even if it’s completely unrelated to the matter that was not disclosed.
 This can happen even if your non-disclosure was an innocent oversight.